| Follow me your social network of choice: Email | Twitter | Facebook | Google | LinkedIn | Foursquare | Pintrest | Tumblr | Instagram |

 Q: How do you pay for this?

 A: For the first 3.5-4 years I paid for almost everything myself.
 The money came from saving I had from selling my house and my business.
-As the website has become more popular I have more opportunities for trips sponsored by toursim boards from different countries.
-I also have income which is generated by my website.
+As the website has become more popular I have more opportunities for trips sponsored by tourism boards from different countries.
+I also have an income that is generated by my website.

 Q: Where do you stay?

 A: Low budget hostels or backpacker hotels.
 I usually don’t stay in dorms but get single rooms.
-That is my one luxury and what raises my costs a bit over what most people might spent.
-It isn’t a huge expense however.
+That is my one luxury and what raises my costs a bit over what most people might spend.
+It isn’t a huge expense, however.
 If I am on a sponsored trip, they often put me in luxury hotels.
-I have had many times where I stay in a youth hostel one night and a five-star hotel the next.
+I have had many times where I stay in a youth hostel one night and a five-star hotel next.
 It is very weird.

-Q: Did you buy a round the world ticket?
+Q: Did you buy an around the world ticket?

-A: No. Flights in the Pacific are a nightmare and buying more than a few stops at a time wouldn’t be worth it.
-Beyond the pacific, I don’t plan on flying that much unless I have to.
-Most of my travel will be overland.
+A: No. I started traveling in the Pacific.
+Flights in the Pacific are a nightmare and buying more than a few stops at a time wouldn’t be worth it.
+Nowadays, most of my travel is point-to-point, so an around the world ticket wouldn’t make sense.

 Q: How long will you keep traveling?